 - Random crashes on Mac.

-Wavepad is a newer kid on the block, but nevertheless a great option for professional audio recording and editing.
+Wavepad is a newer kid on the block, but nevertheless a great option for professional audio editing and recording.
 It’s fast gaining popularity among voice actors.

 - You can create a bookmark for editing long audio conveniently.

 - Fnd different tools to search and scrub audio files to ensure precise voice-over recording.

 - Apply multiple filters and effects.

 - With a few clicks, you can eliminate or reduce background noise in the voice-over.

 - Thirdly, a clean interface.

 - Technical support is only available with paid versions.

 Which audio editing software is right for me?